zscaler/terraform-provider-zia/docs/resources/zia_dlp_web_rules.md

 * `match_only` - (Optional) The match only criteria for DLP engines.
 * `without_content_inspection` - (Optional) Indicates a DLP policy rule without content inspection, when the value is set to true.
 * `ocr_enabled` - (Optional) Enables or disables image file scanning.
 When OCR is enabled only the following ``file_types`` are supported: ``WINDOWS_META_FORMAT``, ``BITMAP``, ``JPEG``, ``PNG``, ``TIFF``
-* `zscaler_incident_reciever` - (Optional) Indicates whether a Zscaler Incident Receiver is associated to the DLP policy rule.
+* `zscaler_incident_receiver` - (Optional) Indicates whether a Zscaler Incident Receiver is associated to the DLP policy rule.

 * `action` - (Optional) The action taken when traffic matches the DLP policy rule criteria.
 The supported values are:
   * `ANY`